robusta-dev/robusta/docs/user-guide/configuration.rst

 Playbooks are defined using the ``customPlaybooks`` Helm value.

 Every playbooks has three parts: triggers, actions, and sinks.
-See the :ref:`Track Kubernetes Changes` tutorial for a walkthrough.
+See the :ref:`Automation Basics` tutorial for a walkthrough.

 .. code-block:: yaml